+Each destination has something different to offer: Cosmopolitan life, like Mykonos or Hydra; Archaeological & Cultural interest, like Delos, Paros, Naxos or Patmos; and Picturesque Life on all of them.
 Sailing along the Greek coastline is a must-do for every modern adventurer.
 Thousands of islands with hundreds of hidden coves are perfect for discovering the true essence of the Mediterranean sea.
 This sailing destination is a place where magical myths await around every corner.
 Only a country of such magnificence can truly capture the spirit of sailing.

 Bon voyage, or – as the saying goes – Godspeed!